MyProjects-5/Decode-Gaming-Behaviour/README.md

 # 🛠️  Tools Used :-

-**◾ MySQL:**  Analyzed the game dataset and formulated queries to extract meaningful insights.
+**◾ MySQL :-**  Analyzed the game dataset and formulated queries to extract meaningful insights.

-**◾ PowerPoint:**  Created a compelling presentation to showcase the project findings.
+**◾ PowerPoint :-**  Created a compelling presentation to showcase the project findings.

 # Recommendations :-